paskal/datadog-parser/README.md

 ## Restrictions

-Newly appended lines to the log are processed.
+When using file as input, newly appended lines to the log are processed.
 However, you'll need to restart the application if the log file reduces the size, like when `truncate -s0` was used to clean it.

 ## Additional notes